SimoKiihamaki/Budget-Coder/README.md

 # Budget-Coder

 Budget-Coder is an intelligent code analysis and editing pipeline that provides enterprise-grade code understanding and modification capabilities at a fraction of the cost.
-By leveraging the power of Deepseek Coder (a cost-effective alternative to GPT-4) combined with Claude Sonnet's precise editing, it delivers high-quality code analysis and modifications while maintaining comprehensive project context.
+By leveraging the power of Deepseek R1 combined with Claude Sonnet's precise editing, it delivers high-quality code analysis and modifications while maintaining comprehensive project context.

 ## Key Features

 ### 1. Cost-Effective Intelligence
-- Uses Deepseek Coder for deep code analysis (significantly cheaper than GPT-4)
+- Uses Deepseek R1 for deep code analysis (significantly cheaper than GPT-4)
 - Leverages Claude Sonnet for precise edits (better price-performance ratio)
 - Optimizes token usage through smart context management
 - Maintains high quality while reducing API costs